What is lead?

 Who can I hire?

-The following list consists of the individuals and business entities certified by DDOE to conduct lead-based paint activities in the District of Columbia.
-DDOE does not endorse or refer companies or individuals.
+The following list consists of the individuals and business entities certified by DOEE to conduct lead-based paint activities in the District of Columbia.
+DOEE does not endorse or refer companies or individuals.
 Their presence on this list does not represent a statement about the quality of their work or customer service.

 Lead-Based Paint Consultant Companies [PDF] (Lead inspections, risk assessment and air monitoring.)